 - Get a simple wrist splint at any pharmacy or drug store and wear it for two weeks.

 - Use over-the-counter pain relievers as needed, such as Tylenol or ibuprofen

 - Rest your wrist and limit your activity

 “If you’re still in pain or concerned after two weeks, go see an orthopedic specialist, especially if after an injury,” Dr. Newsum advises.

-Another thing to be mindful of is your smart phone or device use.
+Another thing to be mindful of is your smartphone or device use.

 “People underestimate how much they are on phones and holding their wrists in abnormal positions.
-There’s a lot of medical research starting to look into the cell phone wrist/hand -conditions and it could be an under-appreciated contributed to wrist pain,” Dr. Newsum concludes.
+There’s a lot of medical research starting to look into the cell phone wrist/hand -conditions and it could be an under-appreciated contribution to wrist pain,” Dr. Newsum concludes.

 If you’re experiencing wrist, hand, or shoulder pain, turn to our experts for help.
 Visit one of our skilled physicians at Orlando Hand Surgery Associates to receive an individualized treatment plan for your specific situation.